AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/Common operations on logs of Alibaba Cloud services.md

 # Common operations on logs of Alibaba Cloud services

-After you enable the log analysis feature in the console of an Alibaba Cloud service,Log Service collects logs of the Alibaba Cloud service.
+After you enable the log analysis feature in the console of an Alibaba Cloud service, Log Service collects logs of the Alibaba Cloud service.
 This topic describes the common operations that you can perform on logs of Alibaba Cloud services in the Log Service console.

 ## Common operations